Taxes on Selling Your House? Here’s a Plain-English Breakdown

 For tax purposes, once you’ve determined your cost basis — which is a combination of the amount you paid for your house, legal fees, utility connection charges, title fees, transfer taxes, and recording fees among others — you will then adjust that numerical basis depending on your situation.

-According to NOLO, a longtime publisher of legal content, your property’s basis is not fixed.
+Remember, your property’s basis is not fixed.
 It evolves over time to accurately represent your investment — that’s why it’s called an adjusted basis.
-The starting basis can either be increased or decreased; here’s a breakdown of both scenarios.
+The starting basis can either be increased or decreased.
+Here’s a breakdown of both scenarios.

 Common adjustments that increase cost basis: